lakshmi-intechcode/jng_instr_folder/10_js_dom_jquery/1_js_intro/README.md

 * Defining variables in JS
 	*  `var` is placed in front of the variable name
 	* DO NOT assign/create variables without using the word `var`, you will enter items into the global scope.
-	* variables do not start with a number or special character
+	* Variables do not start with a number or special character
 	* All things in JS are written in camelCase
 * `Assignment is ONE EQUAL SIGN =`
 * `Comparisons are THREE EQUAL SIGNS ===`
 	* Two Equal signs as a comparator in JS exists but we NEVER USE IT!!!
 	* It will check for value but not data type, it's essentially useless.
 * We complete all our JS lines of code with semi colons

 ***Booleans***

 * Same thing as Python.
 * Takes in the factors of True or False

 ***Numbers***